Longest Consecutive Sequence

 In the previous solution, sorting helped us calculate the longest sequence in O(n), but the sorting algorithm still dominates the overall time complexity.
 The critical question is: how can we optimize the time complexity further?
 Let’s think.

-The solution idea is inspired by the brute force approach.
-Instead of using linear search to find the next element in the sequence, can we think to use a hash table?
+The solution idea is inspired by the brute-force approach.
+Instead of using a linear search to find the next element in the sequence, can we think of using a hash table?
 As we know, the hash table does fast searching in O(1) time complexity on average.
-If we observe the problem clearly, there will be two types of elements in the array:

 • Type 1: Elements that are the starting elements of some consecutive sequence.